Beylooo/Beylooo/README.md

-## Baillo's Portfolio
+***BEYLOVerse ***

 Welcome to my portfolio repository! 🚀 Here, you'll find a collection of projects that showcase my skills, experience, and passion for GE 197.

 ---
 ## About Me 😊😊

-👋 Hi, I'm **John Ryll**, a 4th year BS Geodetic Engineering student in University of the Philippines Diliman, willing to learn about solving real-world through geospatial analysis and coding. 🖥️🌏
+👋 Hi, I'm **John Ryll**, a 4th year BS Geodetic Engineering student at the University of the Philippines Diliman, willing to learn about solving real-world through geospatial analysis and coding. 🖥️🌏